-Note: If your organization determines that specific relationships are out of scope for your third-party risk management practices, you must be prepared to articulate and defend that decision.
+Note: If your organization determines that specific relationships are out of scope, you must be prepared to articulate and defend that decision.
 For example, relationships with employees, investors, and customers are out of scope for most organizations.
 Why?
 Because even though those relationships would technically qualify as third-party relationships, they don't meet the criteria of providing goods or services to support the operation and its customers.
 Those relationships would be governed by other policies, requirements, and practices.
-Likewise, advertising in the spring musical program of a local high school would probably qualify as services.
+Likewise, advertising in the spring musical program of a local high school would probably qualify as sponsorship rather than advertising.
+It wouldn't meet the criteria of providing goods and services.